Book Cover

 May 2023

 In this one, which is not a surprise given the title, we start to learn about Twist's family.
 Brought up as an orphan he never knew his parents, but that didn't mean nobody else knew who they were.
-Also the nature of Sights is explained, and also why Jonas and Twist have such powerful ones that also make them suffer.
+Also the nature of Sights is explained, and also why Jonas and Twist have such powerful ones that also make them suffer as well as why their Sights don't work on each other but rather give them comfort.
 A lot gets explained but there is plenty for other books to continue to fill in.

 Posted: May 2015